cloudfoundry-community/stackdriver-tools/src/stackdriver-nozzle/README.md

   buffer; defaults to 30
 - `METRICS_BATCH_SIZE` - batch size for metric time series being sent to Stackdriver; defaults to 200
+- `METRIC_PATH_PREFIX` - sets a prefix for all custom metrics exported to Stackdriver, e.g. custom.googleapis.com/PREFIX/gorouter.total_requests;
+  defaults to "firehose".
+May contain slashes.
+Useful to "namespace" cloud foundry metrics from others in the same Stackdriver project.
 - `RESOLVE_APP_METADATA` - whether to hydrate app UUIDs into org name, org UUID, space name, space UUID, and app name; defaults to `true`
 - `SUBSCRIPTION_ID` - what subscription ID to use for connecting to the